ARTICLE

 In response, the brain may release other hormones to help reduce body heat.
 These hormones can cause an increase in heart rate and the dilation of blood vessels, which in turn increases blood flow, causing the body to sweat and cool off.

 Hot flashes often have triggers.
-Some common ones are:
+Some common ones include the following:

 • Spicy foods, alcohol and caffeine